SmileiPIC/tutorials/advanced_wakefield_envelope.rst

 What difference do you observe if you compare it with the equivalent combination in the simulation without the B-TIS3 scheme (using ``Bz`` instead of ``BzBTIS3``)?

+Try to repeat the previous postprocessing commands of the tutorial, comparing the results of the simulation using the B-TIS3 and those of the one which did not use it.
+What differences do you observe?